Policy 2114 - Tenure and Promotion Procedures

 Final Disposition of Applications for Tenure and/or Promotion

-After the review process is completed, the Vice President forwards his/her recommendations and documentation of tenure and promotion applicants to the President.
+After the review process is completed, the Provost forwards his/her recommendations and documentation of tenure and promotion applicants to the President.

-After the Vice President forwards his/her recommendations to the President, he/she will notify the appropriate Dean of the recommended actions.
+After the Provost forwards his/her recommendations to the President, he/she will notify the appropriate Dean of the recommended actions.

 The President considers the recommendations and documentation as forwarded by the Vice President.
-After the President acts on the recommendation from the Vice President, the faculty member and the appropriate Dean are notified of the actions taken.
+After the President acts on the recommendation from the Provost, the faculty member and the appropriate Dean are notified of the actions taken.

 University decisions recommending faculty for tenure and for promotion are submitted by the President to the Board of Supervisors for approval before actions granting tenure and promotion are final.